DavidRandell/hs-fed/submission.md

 # Submission Notes

-These notes will be read by HubSpot developers.
-Drop us a line!

-Hi HubDev's, what a great tech test this is... a challenging one I must say.
+Hi HubDev's, what a great tech test this is... i mean was!
+A challenging one I must say.
 I got through as much as I could.
 I am dissapointed in myself for not getting all the filtering hooked up.
 It's an Angular issue and I couldn't resolve some of it.
 Same with the clear filters, frustrating that I ran out of time to hook that bit of functionality up as well.

+Hey, I did get the Seach filter working!
+(Yes...I know, the icon isn't in there.
+If only I was allowed to add the <i> tag to the HTML!
+Grrr.
+I had to prioritise functionality over bling!

 ## Given more time, what would you have done differently?

+Less bling, more function!

 Probably taken your advice and used this as a chance to try React, ES6 and Webpack!
-I love trying and getting to know new tech, thing is sometimes that can be a bit of a downfall, I should probably focus on becoming more of an expert at one JS framework and stick to that.
+I love trying and getting to know new tech, thing is sometimes that can be spreading yourself a bit thin, I should probably focus on becoming better at one JS framework and stick to that.
 In this case I had to use Angular as it's the one I have the most experience with.

-I might have tried Lodash, as that would have made the filtering of the nested Arrays a bit faster.
+I might have tried Lodash, as that would have made the filtering of the nested Arrays and functionality a bit faster i suppose.

 ## Is there anything else you'd like to let us know?